openwdl/wdl/README.md

 }
 ```

-Now, we need to specify a value for `test.hello2.name` in the hello.json file"
+Now, we need to specify a value for `test.hello2.name` in the hello.json file:

 ```
 {
-  "test.hello.name": "world",
+  "test.hello.name": "World",
-  "test.hello2.name": "boston"
+  "test.hello2.name": "Boston"
 }
 ```